 Amazon.
 See Identifying Amazon Fire TV Devices for more details.

 - Currently, you can't target any Fire TV devices through your manifest.
-When you upload your APK into the Appstore submission portal, on the "APK Files" tab, you must indicate support for Fire TV Edition devices in the same way that you indicate support for the other Fire TV devices — by manually moving a slider to indicate support for that device.
+When you upload your APK during the app submission process, on the App Information tab, you must indicate support for Smart TV devices in the same way that you indicate support for the other Fire TV devices — by manually moving a slider to indicate support for that device.

 - Q: What features can I access/leverage on Smart TVs that I previously was unable to use on other Fire TV devices?

 - For apps, Smart TVs do not give you access to any special new features.
 The device itself has some new UI elements, such as the ability to toggle between inputs (and see a preview of the input prior to switching), aggregation of live content on a row called "On Now", the option to select over-the-air (antenna) content, the ability to control volume, power, and other TV features using your voice, and a remote with extra buttons.
 However, apps launch and function in the same way as with other Fire TV devices.